Cloudxtreme/DDPS-fastnetmon/docs/README-fnm.md

 This is a set of ad-hoc tools.
 Part of the functionality will be obsoleted once the Web-UI supersedes it.

-## Installation

-This directory contains helper scripts.
-The scripts must be installed on `ww1` and `ww2`.
-The installation is done with `make install`, which will also install configuration templates for `infludb` and `fastnetmon`.

-Install the scripts with

-    rsync -avzH . ww2:/tmp; ssh ww2 'cd /tmp; make install'

 ## Usage - add a new FastNetMon instance

 Assume the host should be owned by Netdrift, have the VPN IP address